Level 1 vs Level 2 Market Data: What's the Difference?

 Casual market monitoring without depth tools

-Level 1 does its job when you just need clean pricing and basic activity without paying for market depth.
+Level 1 does the job when you need clean pricing and basic activity — and nothing more.

-Level 2 market data goes beyond Level 1 by showing the order book, not just the NBBO.
-Instead of one bid and one ask, you see multiple price levels (often 5 to 60+ deep depending on the venue and broker), plus the share size sitting at each level.
-That’s what lets you map out liquidity instead of guessing.
+Level 2 market depth shows you the order book, not just the NBBO.
+Instead of one bid and one ask, you get multiple price levels — often 5 to 60+ deep depending on the venue and broker — plus the share size sitting at each level.

 Feature | Level 1 | Level 2 |